nagruy/vbox-service-OpenSUSE/README.md

 * Edit /opt/vbox/vms by adding your virtual machines names (the ones you want to start at boot time).
 * Enable service by executing on terminal:<br>
 sudo systemctl enable vbox.service

-TODO list<br>
-Make it work for every user not just root.